reparke/TAC348-Making-Smart-Devices/_assignments/project/final_project.md

 ## Project Requirements

 * Be designed and built by you solely.
 Inspiration may be taken from online and other sources, but sources must be cited and final project must be substantially different.
-* Use at least two sensors we discussed in class
+* Use at least four major components.
+Major component include
+  * Sensor
+  * Servo / Motors
+  * Components not covered in class will be probably count but the need to be approved
+  * LEDs and buttons count but together only count as one component
+  * A switch connected the EN pin does not count as  component

 * Use at least two component to interact with environment (e.g. switch, button, etc.)
 * Use cloud / internet connectivity in a meaningful way
 * Must send data to a cloud system and display a dashboard